 Here I’ve used hazelnuts- but other nuts work well too, especially almonds.

-When the potatoes are done, toss them with the romesco sauce and serve right away.
+When the potatoes are done, toss them with the romesco sauce, adjust the salt and serve right away.

 For added texture, sprinkle with crushed hazelnuts and a scattering of fresh herbs like thyme or sage.